 The purpose of this kit is to provide with with all the gaskets, seals, and sealant you will need to perform this repair.
 A special wrench that Kent modifies in his shop is also included.
-The instructions will walk you through the procedure step-by-step and help you understand what is involved and how to avoid mistakes, hand wounds, and high blood pressure.
+The PDF instructions will walk you through the procedure step-by-step and help you understand what is involved and how to avoid mistakes, hand wounds, and high blood pressure.

 Kit contains the following: